Hexta/envoy-tools/README.md

 # envoy-tools

-A toolset for debugging Envoy and Envoy Control Plane configuration:
+A toolset for debugging Envoy and Envoy Control Plane configuration.
-* `cp diff` displays a diff between configuration produced by two control planes

 ## Getting Started